 Fundamentally, diagnosis offers access to the aspects of the sick role that many EDS patients need for a decent quality of life.
 In other words, diagnosis allows patients to be taken seriously enough to receive the compassion, care, support, and exemptions from some responsibilities that they need.
 First, diagnosis allows patients to take themselves seriously.
 One poster articulated this excellently, saying “I like knowing what is wrong with my body so I don’t gaslight the crap out of myself the way doctors in the past have.”
 This patient is admitting she is vulnerable to external influence—she fears internalizing the gaslighting she has experienced from medical providers in the past and says that having this diagnosis is what prevents this self-gaslighting.
-Another poster says “having proof that [her] pain is not in [her] head would lead to a lot less stress for [her].”
+Another poster says, “having proof that [her] pain is not in [her] head would lead to a lot less stress for [her].”
 Whether this stress is from external sources or internal, she is saying that knowing she is telling the truth and interpreting her body authentically will reduce her stress.
 Both posters are allowing themselves to believe their experience, and, in doing so, making it possible to lay claim to this sick role and advocate for themselves.
 Secondly, diagnosis forces providers to take patients seriously and treat them more adequately.
 One patient states that she sought a diagnosis to have “something official to help with years of being dismissed by medical

 professionals.
 If they don’t agree with me, they can’t argue with one of their colleagues.”
 She is forcing medical professionals to take her seriously by taking advantage of the structural power of a diagnosis within medicine—it takes much more for a physician to deny another physician’s diagnosis than to dismiss a patient.
 Third, diagnosis gets them taken seriously by loved ones and others in their communities.
-In another poster’s words, “when I’m having more issues, people are more sympathetic to I have this condition that causes pain’ than ‘I hurt’.
+In another poster’s words, “when I’m having more issues, people are more sympathetic to ‘I have this condition that causes pain’ than ‘I hurt’.
 In this patient’s experience, people around her are more willing to grant her grace and compassion if there is a specific diagnosis causing her to need this grace.
 Finally, diagnosis allows them access to the government and insurance-mediated disability supports they need.
 For one patient, “being properly assessed for financial aid and adaptations at school/work and having access to professionals that can assess my home and mobility aid needs” is a significant part of the value of diagnosis.
 This is another form of access to the sick role—a diagnosis may help confer this patient continued or consistent access to exemptions and privileges (mobility aids, accommodations at work) associated with illness.
 Through Petryna’s theoretical lens, diagnosis is a critical juncture in these patient’s illness careers that moves them towards unconditional legitimacy and severe impairment—permanent access to the sick role.
 Overall, diagnosis may allow patients to access the exemptions and privileges associated with acute sickness in a more permanent way, befitting their needs.

 Critiques of Diagnosis